Close Menu

 Magnesium can also reduce the frequency of headaches and heart attacks, making proso millets a valuable addition to the diets of people who are suffering from heart related ailments associated with diabetes.

-An animal study suggests that Proso millet can improve blood sugar and insulin levels in genetically obese type 2 diabetic mice, even when they consume a high-fat diet.
+An animal study suggests that proso millet can improve blood sugar and insulin levels in genetically obese type 2 diabetic mice, even when they consume a high-fat diet.

 The fiber and protein in proso millet also help slow down the absorption of sugar into the bloodstream, preventing sudden fluctuations in blood sugar levels.